neuralmagic/sparseml/user-guide/modifiers.md

 ## Distillation Modifiers

-The distillation modifiers handle adding model distillation to the pruning and quantization workflows enabled by SparseML.
+### 1. Knowledge Distillation

 [Knowledge distillation](https://en.wikipedia.org/wiki/Knowledge_distillation) is the process of transfering knowledge from a large model to a smaller model by encouraging the smaller model to mimic the output from the teacher.
 Distillation can be applied in concert with pruning and quantization, helping to reach higher levels of sparsity without accuracy loss.

-Neural Magic has had signficant success applying distillation with Transformers and has early success applying with YOLOv5 in object detection.

 #### DistillationModifier